cedric10101980/Cedric-DSouza/README.md

 <h1 align="center">Hi 👋, I'm Cedric Simon D'Souza</h1>
-<h3 align="center">I am a seasoned full-stack developer with over 20 years of experience in the software industry.
+<p>I am a seasoned full-stack developer with over 20 years of experience in the software industry.
 My expertise spans both front-end and back-end development, making me a versatile and valuable asset to any team.

  * **Languages and Frameworks:**
    - **Java:** I have extensive experience working with Java, including Spring Boot and WebFlux.